sayanarijit/jf/README.md

 - Pass values for named placeholders using `NAME=VALUE` syntax.
 - Pass values for named array items using `NAME=ITEM_N` syntax.
 - Pass values for named key value pairs using `NAME=KEY_N NAME=VALUE_N` syntax.
-- Optional placeholders default to empty string, which is considered as null.
 - Do not declare or pass positional placeholders or values after named ones.
 - Expandable positional placeholder should be the last placeholder in a template.